 Passenger at the customer-focused Oxford Parkway station

-Between Wednesday 5th July and Friday 1 September 2023, passengers were invited to comment to transport watchdogs Transport Focus and London TravelWatch on proposals made by rail operators about how tickets are sold and to improve customer service.
+Between Wednesday 5th July and Friday 1 September 2023, passengers were invited to comment to transport watchdogs Transport Focus and London TravelWatch on proposals about how tickets are sold and to improve customer service.

-A key benefit of these changes is that they will greatly improve our ability to make staff available at the right place and time to help customers face-to-face rather than being restricted to just selling tickets from behind a window.
+A key benefit of these changes is that they would have greatly improved our ability to make staff available at the right place and time to help customers face-to-face rather than being restricted to just selling tickets from behind a window.

-The new customer-focused multi-skilled role will mean staff are more visible to better provide advice about the best and cheapest fares, support customers with accessibility needs, so that passengers get a more tailored service and staff are able to enjoy more engaging, and varied roles.
+The new customer-focused multi-skilled role would have meant staff are more visible to better provide advice about the best and cheapest fares, support customers with accessibility needs, so that passengers get a more tailored service and staff are able to enjoy more engaging, and varied roles.

-Train companies are committed to smoothing the transition of moving staff closer to customers, and the proposed changes would be phased in gradually.
+Train companies were committed to smoothing the transition of moving staff closer to customers, and the proposed changes would have been phased in gradually.
 An estimated 99% of all transactions made at ticket offices last year can be at TVMs or online now and, where needed, TVMs across the network will be improved to make sure that customers can still buy the right tickets at stations.

-Ticket office facilities will remain open at the busiest stations and interchanges, selling the full range of tickets while the transition takes place.
-Following these changes, if a customer is unable to buy a specific ticket before boarding the train because it was unavailable at the station, they would be able to buy one during their journey, at a ticket office enroute, or at their destination.
+Ticket office facilities would have remained open at the busiest stations and interchanges, selling the full range of tickets while the transition takes place.
+Following these changes, if a customer was unable to buy a specific ticket before boarding the train because it was unavailable at the station, they would have been able to buy one during their journey, at a ticket office enroute, or at their destination.

-No. Station operating times, and train services remain unaffected by these proposals.
+No. Station operating times, and train services remained unaffected by these proposals.

 Almost 9 in ten customer transactions happen without customers setting foot in a ticket office.

-Our commitment to providing the right ticket at the right price has not changed.
-There will be a greater proportion of staff, not fewer, staff outside the ticket office on the station floor to help make sure customers continue to get the very best travel and ticket advice.
+Our commitment to providing the right ticket at the right price would not change.
+There would have been a greater proportion of staff, not fewer, staff outside the ticket office on the station floor to help make sure customers continue to get the very best travel and ticket advice.

 Our staff will always be treated fairly, and we want them to enjoy more rewarding, sustainable long-term careers in rail.

-Alongside the public consultation on ticket offices, a range of options will be created for staff affected by these proposals, including moving to a new multi-skilled role and comprehensive re-training and re-skilling.
+Alongside the public consultation on ticket offices, a range of options would have been created for staff affected by these proposals, including moving to a new multi-skilled role and comprehensive re-training and re-skilling.

-Train companies will continue to engage constructively with unions at a local level to manage the transition in a way that works best for staff.
+Train companies would have continued to engage constructively with unions at a local level to manage the transition in a way that works best for staff.

-We hope to deliver these changes without the need for compulsory redundancies, but we are not able to make any commitments beyond that at this stage.
+We hoped to deliver these changes without the need for compulsory redundancies, but we were not able to make any commitments beyond that.

-Alongside the public consultation on ticket offices, a range of options will be created for staff affected, including moving to a new skilled role and comprehensive re-training and re-skilling, and train companies will continue to engage constructively with unions at a local level to manage the transition in a way that works best for staff.
+Alongside the public consultation on ticket offices, a range of options were created for staff affected, including moving to a new skilled role and comprehensive re-training and re-skilling, and train companies planned to continue to engage constructively with unions at a local level to manage the transition in a way that would have worked best for staff.